What is a Guardian ad Litem?

 How many cases will I have?

 When you first become a GAL, we strongly recommend that you work with no more than one family and the children associated with that family.
 After that, it is up to you how many cases you accept.
 Each GAL volunteer accepts only as many cases as he/she has time to handle.

 There is a possibility.
 Most of the court hearings we are involved in are quite informal, and your attorney can help you present material in a very non-threatening way.
 There are a few hearings where more formal testimony is given, but you will be well prepared by your attorney.
 Court is not a scary part of the process, and the judges value what you have to bring and will most often make you feel very welcome.
 Most of the time, the people who will be called to testify are those with first-hand knowledge, such as the social worker or a doctor.
 If you do have to testify, the GAL Attorney and the GAL staff will prepare you thoroughly.

 I worry that the parents will resent me and be uncooperative.

 It comes as a surprise to many people that the parents are usually more than glad to tell their version of the events that have caused this case to come before the court.
 As a GAL, you are just asking questions and listening at the outset, and most parents do not find this threatening.

-May I take the child to a museum or a ball game?
+May I take the child out for ice cream or a ball game?